pauceano/box2d3-wasm/box2d3-wasm/README.md

 Cross-Origin-Opener-Policy: same-origin
 ```

-These are required for the Box2D3 WebAssembly module to run, because it uses the SharedArrayBuffer feature which requires an isolated context for security reasons.
+These policies are required for the Box2D3 WebAssembly module to run with threading, because it uses the SharedArrayBuffer feature which requires an isolated context for security reasons.

+Regardless of whether you use threading: you may need web server customizations (or good defaults) to serve WASM assets with the correct MIME type (`application/wasm`).

 ## Run Tests